takabayashi/fmas/README.md

-# StreamAgents
+# FMAS (Flink Multi-Agent System)

-StreamAgents is a Java framework for developing intelligent agents in data streaming, built on top of Apache Flink and Apache Kafka.
+FMAS is a Java framework for developing intelligent agents in data streaming, built on top of Apache Flink and Apache Kafka.

 ## 🚀 Features